prebid/prebid-server-java/docs/config-app.md

 ## HTTP
 - `http.port` - the port to listen on.

+## Inbound connections

+We need this because Vert.x has no rate limit mechanism for incoming requests.
+It can leads to leaks of OS resources (for example, exceeding of open file limit).

+- `inbound-connections.limit` - the maximal throughput for inbound connections (set 0 for no limits).
+- `inbound-connections.reset-period-ms` - the period of time to reset inbound connections counter.

 ## HTTP Client
 - `http-client.max-pool-size` - set the maximum pool size for outgoing connections.
 - `http-client.connect-timeout-ms` - set the connect timeout.